 [Regulation 18 inserted in Gazette 2 May 1995 p.
 1656.]

-19. Inspector may grant permit for use of branding or earmarking equipment
+19. Permit to use branding equipment etc. on other property

 (1) An Inspector appointed under the Act may on receipt of an application in a form approved by the Registrar, from the proprietor of any stock, grant a permit for branding equipment or earmarking equipment, or branding equipment and earmarking equipment, as the case requires, to be used on a property other than the property for which the equipment is registered, subject to such limitations and conditions as the Inspector may, in writing, impose thereon.